samirspatel/open-social/SETUP.md

 ## What Happens When You Sign In

-1. **Repository Creation**: GitSocial automatically creates a `social-data` repository in your GitHub account
+1. **Repository Creation**: GitSocial automatically creates a `open-social-data` repository in your GitHub account
 2. **Data Structure**: Your posts, followers, and social connections are stored as JSON files
 3. **User Registry**: You're added to the global user registry for discoverability
 4. **Real-time Updates**: Your activity is tracked with full Git history

 ## Repository Structure

-After signing in, you'll have a new repository: `your-username/social-data`
+After signing in, you'll have a new repository: `your-username/open-social-data`

 ```
-your-username/social-data/
+your-username/open-social-data/
-├── .gitsocial/
+ .gitsocial/
-│   ├── config.json          # App configuration
+�    config.json          # App configuration
-│   └── schema-version.json  # Data schema version
+�    schema-version.json  # Data schema version
-├── profile.json             # Your profile information
+ profile.json             # Your profile information
-├── posts/                   # All your posts as JSON files
+ posts/                   # All your posts as JSON files
-│   ├── 2024-01-15-1234567890.json
+�    2024-01-15-1234567890.json
-│   └── 2024-01-16-0987654321.json
+�    2024-01-16-0987654321.json
-├── social/
+ social/
-│   ├── following.json       # People you follow
+�    following.json       # People you follow
-│   ├── followers.json       # Your followers
+�    followers.json       # Your followers
-│   └── likes.json          # Posts you've liked
+�    likes.json          # Posts you've liked
-└── media/                   # Uploaded images and files
+ media/                   # Uploaded images and files
 ```

 ## Features